NPS Tier II Account Advantages and Disadvantages

 Feature Description

-Maintenance fee No annual maintenance charges.
+Account Maintenance No annual maintenance charges for account holding.

 Regulator Regulated by the Pension Fund Regulatory and Development Authority (PFRDA).